-Grow your own rocket because of its sulforaphane, folate and vitamin K.
+Grow your own rocket because of its sulforaphane, folate and vitamin-K.

-Break up any clods and rake the enriched soil until it's fairly smooth; this is not a herb that you must first set in a seed bed, and then transplant.
+Break up any clods and rake the enriched soil until it is fairly smooth.
+This is not a herb that you must first set in a seed bed, and then transplant.

-So, too rocket by any other name, like arugula, would taste just as good.
+So too rocket by any other name, like arugula, would taste just as good.
 It was a very commonly used herb in ages past but lost its popularity until more recent times.
-Now we grow it every year; one more coloured food you can add to your count.
+Now we grow it every year; one more coloured-food you can add to your count.

-Those who enjoy at least seven different coloured salads and fruits every day, researchers have found have over a 30% lower all cause of death; that is massive.
+Those who enjoy at least seven different coloured salads and fruits every day, researchers have found have over a 30 percent lower all-cause of death; that is massive.

 The moral of the story is that your greens need to be chopped and thoroughly chewed to get the full benefit of sulphoraphane.

 They also have less cardiovascular disease and better digestion.
 The extra fibre means a happy colon for the massive number of beneficial bacteria that live in the gut.

 Cardiovascular disease remains the chief cause of death.
-Researchers have shown that it is caused by 'oxidative stress' by reactive chemicals that causes damage to the heart muscle and the lining of blood vessels.
+Researchers have shown that it is caused by "oxidative stress" by reactive chemicals that causes damage to the heart muscle and the lining of blood vessels.